 Environmental, Social and Governance (ESG) investing, is often conflated or used interchangeably with the term "sustainable investing."
 BlackRock has identified sustainable investing as being the overall framework and ESG as a data toolkit for identifying and informing our solutions.
 BlackRock has defined ESG Integration as the practice of incorporating material ESG information and consideration of sustainability risks into investment decisions in order to enhance risk-adjusted returns.
 BlackRock recognises the relevance of material ESG information across all asset classes and styles of portfolio management.
-The Investment Manager may incorporate sustainability considerations in its investment processes across all investment platforms.
-ESG information and sustainability risks are included as a consideration in investment research, portfolio construction, portfolio review, and investment stewardship processes.
+The Investment Manager may incorporate sustainability risks are included as a consideration in investment research, portfolio construction, portfolio review, and investment stewardship processes.